When it comes to gentle discipline, setting limits and following through on logical consequences is important.

 Ask yourself: Is the consequence respectful?

 Blame, shame, and pain do not help kids learn how to improve their behavior.
 When a child hears, “Why would you throw a ball in the house?
-I can’t believe you broke my lamp!
+I can’t believe you broke the lamp!
 Go to your room, I don’t want to see you right now,” he thinks, “I am bad.”

 It’s a very different message and learning experience (fixing a mistake versus shame from a parent).
 You can ensure that the consequences you set for your children are respectful by aiming for problem solving over punishment.